Young’s 38 points lead Hawks past depleted Clippers, 108-99

 Clippers: Six-game road trip continues on Thursday at Miami.

-Hawks: Remain home to play New Jersey Nets on Wednesday.
+Hawks: Remain home to play Brooklyn Nets on Wednesday.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports